 The lower ψb (i.e. more drought tolerance) observed in warmer and drier microclimatic conditions suggests either a potential local adaptation or a wide phenotypic plasticity at the microscale.
 However, we note that our experimental design does not allow to disentangle both processes and future reciprocal and common garden experiments are needed (e.g., Potvin & Tousignant 1996).
-Nevertheless, it is clear that the intraspecific variation detected in our study area does not follow a random pattern, i.e. it has functional significance.
+Nevertheless, it is clear that the intraspecific variation detected in our study area does not follow a random pattern, i.e. it potentially has functional significance.
 This is in line with several studies in alpine areas which suggest that local adaptation processes are taking place in the seed regeneration niche (Giménez-Benavides, Escudero and Iriondo, 2007; Mondoni et al., 2009).
 The persistence of plant populations is shaped by a dynamic and complex feedback between phenotypic plasticity and local adaptation (Kinnison and Hairston, 2007), both processes aimed at adjusting to new environmental conditions (Nicotra et al., 2010; Reed, Schindler and Waples, 2011; Fernández-Pascual and Jiménez-Alfaro, 2014).
 Our results are also in line with previous studies that showed adaptive evolution of phenotypic plasticity in nature, even at small spatial scales (Van Kleunen and Fischer, 2005).
 Under climate change scenarios, phenotypic plasticity may be the key to accelerate plant responses to new conditions (Matesanz, Gianoli and Valladares, 2010; Nicotra et al., 2010; Reed, Schindler and Waples, 2011; Walck et al., 2011), acting as a buffer against environmental changes (Lande, 2009; Chevin, Lande and Mace, 2010) and showing adaptive responses to drought within a few years (Dickman et al., 2019).

-Although our study supports the functional significance of germination water potential as a relevant seed trait, we must acknowledge some caveats to our conclusions.
+Although our study supports the potential functional significance of germination water potential as a relevant seed trait, we must acknowledge some caveats to our conclusions.
 First, our environmental data is constrained to 2021- 2022 while seeds were collected in 2023.
 Therefore, we must assume that relative microclimatic differences between subpopulations remain comparable across years, and that our GDD measures are a valuable proxy for the environmental drought gradient, which is not unreasonable since in the study system soil climate largely depend on stable factors such as slope, exposure and soil physical properties.
 Temperature influences soil moisture through several coupled pathways, generating an increment of evapotranspiration rates (i.e. higher moisture loss) but also reducing the amount of snow and snow-related water supply in the soil (Seneviratne et al., 2010).
 This relationship of heat and drought has been corroborated at larger scales (Seneviratne et al., 2010) but very few studies have tested it at local scales (Graham et al., 2012).
 Second, the constant germination temperatures used in the experiments are not realistic in field conditions, but they were necessary to maintain the stability of water potential solutions.
 Moreover, our preliminary data indicated that the focus species has a wide germination niche without significant differences between constant and alternating temperatures, reaching up to 70% germination even in darkness.
 Third, the translation of laboratory PEG results into field behaviour should be done carefully (Camacho et al., 2021).
 In the field, soil water availability is affected by dynamic soil hydraulic conductivity, which in turn depends on soil textural properties (Camacho et al., 2021).
-It would be important to confirm our results with field emergence data, but it must be considered that maintaining such controlled water potential treatments in the field would be extremely difficult if not impossible with current technology.and desirable
+It would be important to confirm our results with field emergence data, but it must be considered that maintaining such controlled water potential treatments in the field would be extremely difficult if not impossible with current technology.
+A more feasible and desirable idea, would be to record field emergence continuously measuring soil field water potential and compare those values with the ones we obtained in the lab.